go-pluto/pluto/README.md

  $ go get github.com/numbleroot/pluto
 ```

 You need to provide a valid TLS certificate.
-Either you use your existing certificate or you could use the provided `certs` target with `make` to generate them, e.g.:
+Either you use your existing certificate or you could use the provided `certs` target with `make` to generate them.
+Make sure to set the `NUMBER_OF_WORKER_NODES` variable to the correct amount of configured worker nodes in your system.
+After done that, run:

 ```bash
 $ make certs